KUAT-FM

 KUAT-FM (90.5 MHz) is a radio station in Tucson, Arizona, United States.
 One of two radio services operated by the University of Arizona (UA) through its Arizona Public Media arm, it broadcasts a classical format throughout Southern Arizona.
-Studios are in the Modern Languages Building on the UA campus.
+Studios are in the Modern Languages Building on the UA campus on East University Boulevard.

 History

 The UA applied at the start of 1974 to build an FM radio station that would primarily broadcast classical music; at the time, KUAT (1550 AM) primarily broadcast classical and jazz music.
 Federal Communications Commission (FCC) approval came at year's end, delayed by issues with a treaty between the United States and Mexico, and when KUAT-FM began on May 19, 1975, the classical and news/jazz services split.